• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 Instructor: TBD

 Prerequisites: Open only to rising 9th graders who qualify for a year-long class in the ASC or who successfully audition for a year-long Fine Arts class.
-All other 9th graders are required to take Health & Wellness during the Fall semester of their 9th Grade year.
+All other 9th graders are required to take Health & Wellness in either the fall or spring semester of their 9th Grade year.

 Attendance: No more than one (1) excused or unexcused absence is allowed; SHP will call parents if attendance becomes an issue and a second absence will result in withdrawal from the course.